THLfi/koronavilkku-backend/exposure-notification/README.md

 ### Interchange of keys

 Same database table will be used for keys from other national backends than which is used for local keys.
-Consent of user willingness to share keys with other national backends will be stored on each indiviudal key.
+Consent of user willingness to share keys with other national backends will be stored on each individual key.
 Same applies to user provided data of visited countries.

 ![efgs_inbound.png](../documentation/generated_images/efgs_inbound.png)